Epping Forest (Jacksonville): Epping Forest Yacht & Country Club

 In 1984, Gate Petroleum Company purchased the 58 acre du Pont estate.
-The 11⅓ acres occupied by the mansion, gardens, boathouse and riverfront were restored to their original splendor and transformed into the Epping Forest Yacht & Country Club.
+The 11+1/3 acre occupied by the mansion, gardens, boathouse and riverfront were restored to their original splendor and transformed into the Epping Forest Yacht & Country Club.

 The remaining property was developed into a gated community of ninety $1 million homes and 80 condominiums under the Epping Forest name.
 The last home was constructed in 1999.